WHO INSURES REVERSE MORTGAGES?

 Single Family homes, 2-4 unit dwellings, townhouses, detached homes, condominiums, and most manufactured homes are eligible for Reverse Mortgages.
 Condominiums must be FHA approved.
 Ask your condo board or HOA whether they are FHA approved.
 If they are not, you can apply to have your own condo FHA approved (single unit approval) without having to have the entire condominium FHA approved.
 There are parameters for approval, so call your loan officer to inquire.
 Proprietary reverse mortgage also follow the same HUD guidelines for condos.

-Co-ops are currently approved for Reverse Mortgages but only in New York state.
-Mobile homes are also not eligible for a Reverse Mortgage as the land is not owned by the borrower.
+Mobile homes are not eligible for a Reverse Mortgage as the land is not owned by the borrower.
 See Manufactured Homes page.

 How is my money disbursed?